Risk Assessment

 An All-In-One Solution

-The MAKESafe Power Tool Brake is a plug-and-play braking solution for grinders that also includes anti-restart and emergency stop.
+The MAKESafe Power Tool Brake is a plug-and-play braking solution that also includes anti-restart and emergency stop.
 All you have to do is plug it in, perform a calibration that takes less than five minutes, and you’ve added multiple machine safeguards to your bench grinder.
-See a demonstration video and device specifications for more information.
+See the product demonstration video below and/or device specifications for more information.

 More Information On Bench Grinder Safety